Dan4ik7/Guides/README.md

    data:
      "5432": "postgresql/my-release-postgresql:5432"
    ```
-   - **Why?** This entry maps port `5432` on the ingress controller to the PostgreSQL service running in the `postgresql` namespace.
+   - This entry maps port `5432` on the ingress controller to the PostgreSQL service running in the `postgresql` namespace.
 Without this mapping, the ingress controller will not know how to forward TCP traffic to PostgreSQL.

 3. Save and exit the editor.